techBoolo/algorithms-using-javascript/README.md

 - if you get stuck. you can always check the solutions in the github repo for a hint.

+  > the branch with the '-solution' appended is one possible solution

 ## Congratulation you have done it.

 #### Then you know what to do next  _**'Loop'**_